kubowania/Project-04/README.md

 Business Bank Account Dashboard using React and Django.

 This was a final project for the General Assembly Software Engineering course.
 It was a solitary project that allowed me to build an app relevant to the finance and small business industry that I have interest in.
 It was a 5 day project.

-To view the app, please register here: https://revenoo.herokuapp.com
+Revenoo is a B2b revenue tracking dashboard that allowed me to use Python and Django to handle backend structure and Authorisation, with React for the frontend.
+I enjoyed adding Companies House API to improve my apps service, as well as exercise my previously gained design and UX skills.

+I like to think I have quite a business-minded attitude towards the innovation of products.
+Ontop of tracking revenue, my next step would be to find like for like business customers based on their SIC Codes, using Companies House API.
+This feature would make my app not only for tracking revenue, but for increasing revenue and would add stickiness to the product.

+( revenoo.herokuapp.com )